Limited Time Offer: Save 50% On Our 'Be Money Savvy' Course Here

 Modern washing machines are designed to be efficient.
 You don’t need to do your clothes washing on the highest heat.
 By using lower temperatures, you could make additional savings of £200 to £300 per year.

+Do you fill the kettle before boiling, and then pour only a single cup of tea?
 Do you start the ironing, receive a phone call, and leave the iron on while chatting?

 Kettles and irons are two household appliances that literally eat your electricity.
 Only fill the kettle with the water you need.
 Use your iron consciously.